 Colin thought he was a pretty good listener, but one simple exercise showed him how hard effective listening is.
-Read on and test yourself, as he looks back on his first experience on the Rowan Certificate in Counselling Skills ...
-Colin's thoughts.
+Read on and test yourself, as he looks back on his first experience on the COSCA Certificate in Counselling Skills.

-The Rowan Certificate in Counselling Skills, validated by COSCA , is for anybody who wants to improve their understanding of other people as well as themselves.
+The COSCA Certificate in Counselling Skills, delivered by Rowan, is for anybody who wants to improve their understanding of other people as well as themselves.

 Most people consider themselves pretty good listeners, after all we practice every time we have a conversation.
 It may come as no surprise that what we say when listening to others affects what the other person talks about.